Image-X-Institute/TopasOpt/docs/_sources/next_steps.md.txt

 ## All Optimisiers

+### Improving accuracy

+If you think you require better accuracy than the first result you get, you have a few options:

+- Run more iterations.
+- Use these parameters as a starting guess, and run a new optimisation with a reduced search space
+- Note that there **will** be noise in the objective function.
+This is an inherent aspect of the monte carlo method, especially when we are trying to run fast simulations.
+At some point, this noise will limit the accuracy the optimiser could even theoretically achieve.
+See assessing and handling noise in the objective function below.

 ### read in and plot a previous log file

 Whenever an optimisation is run, a log file is created at BaseDirectory / SimulationName / logs/ OptimisationLogs.txt.